liferay/liferay-docs/user/articles/110-collaboration/06-assets/03-auto-tagging-images.markdown

 [TOC levels=1-4]

 [Tags](/docs/7-2/user/-/knowledge_base/u/tagging-content)
-let you find and organize files, including images.
+help you find and organize files, including images.
 With [asset auto tagging enabled](/docs/7-2/user/-/knowledge_base/u/configuring-asset-auto-tagging), you can also enable image auto tagging.
 Image auto tagging automatically tags images uploaded to the Documents and Media Library.
-This lets you use tags without requiring anyone to manually apply them.
+This lets you use tags without requiring anyone to apply them manually.

 | **Note:** Currently, tags applied automatically are English only.